topolvm/topolvm/docs/proposals/rename-group.md

 ##### PersistentVolume

-Modify each PersistentVolume resource in TopoLVM as follows:
+Modify each PersistentVolume resource in TopoLVM as follows(You need to recreate PersistentVolumes because can't edit it):

 - Change the value of the `pv.kubernetes.io/provisioned-by`[^provisioned-by] annotation to` topolvm.io`
 - Change the value of the `.spec.csi.driver` field to` topolvm.io`